The Roberto Clemente Leadership Academy for Global Awareness Band Website

 Collaborating - Working with others to help each grow and create.

-Grade 5 students will have music class once a week where they will be learning to sing, understand the basics of how to be an ensemble, and play instruments for the first time.
+Grade 5 students will have music class once a week where they will be learning to sing, understand the basics of how to be an ensemble, and eventually play instruments for the first time.
 Important lessons will be: 1.
 Rehearsal etiquette - How to organize into performing positions and postures - Setting up, packing up, and caring for instruments - Being prepared to practice with sheet music out - Following the director 2.
 Playing first notes - Learning the first three to five notes of the B flat major scale 3.
 Reading musical notation 4.
 Organizing practice time, taking turns, working as an ensemble, and self-direction

 Borrowing Instruments & Parent/Student Contracts